Fact check: Trump's would-be assassin with links to Ukraine? – DW – 09/18/2024

 DW Fact check investigated some of these claims.

-Claim: Routh appeared in a BlackRock commercial, just like Matthew Crooks, the man who allegedly attempted to assassinate Trump in July.
+Claim: R. appeared in a BlackRock commercial, just like Matthew Crooks, the man who allegedly attempted to assassinate Trump in July.
 This claim has spread across platforms likeX, TikTok and Reddit.

 Most of these posts combine two pieces of footage, each featuring one of the suspects.
-In one, Routh is seen at a gathering with people holding flags and signs with Ukrainian writing.
-Some posts claim the video was a part of propaganda by the Azov Battalion, a Ukrianian ultranationalist armed group, while others suggest the commercial was for BlackRock.
+In one, R. is seen at a gathering with people holding flags and signs with Ukrainian writing.
+Some posts claim the video was a part of propaganda by the Azov Battalion, a Ukrainian ultranationalist armed group, while others suggest the commercial was for BlackRock.

 In the second clip, Matthew Crooks briefly appears in what has been confirmed to be part of a 2022 BlackRock ad.